Fore people: Kuru among the South Fore

 When an individual died, after grieving for two to three days, the Fore women cut up, divided, shared, and consumed the body.
 The men rarely partook in the dismemberment and consumption of the corpse.
 They took great care to consume all parts, even drying and crushing the bones and all used cooking utensils and mixing it in with vegetables so that nothing was missed.
 A series of purification rituals meant to cleanse the body of kwela then took place over several weeks.
 Finally, there were feasts and rituals that simultaneously compensated the women for housing the kwela, acted as the final step in cleansing the body of kwela, and sent all remaining parts of the soul to the land of the dead.

-This practice of transumption only amplified the spread of kuru within Fore communities.
-Following the outbreak, the Australian government forbade and rigorously controlled the practice, and transumption ceased almost immediately.
+This practice of transumption amplified the spread of kuru within Fore communities.
+Following the outbreak, the Australian government forbade and rigorously controlled the practice, and transumption ceased almost immediately in most Fore areas, although it continued surreptitiously among the South Fore for some time.
 It is now widely believed that kuru transmission through transumption had ceased by the 1960s, though it continued longer in the south than in the north.

 Fore women consumed the brain more than men and children did.
 Because of this and their primary role in transumption, they had a much higher mortality rate of kuru than men, which spurred a demographic emergency.
 Men took on the roles and duties of the mother in addition to that of the father, healers were consulted and pilgrimages organized, bride prices were withheld until the bride produced a child, and many feared extinction.
-The Fore people believe that ailments and misfortunes stem from sorcery and witchcraft, so naturally they scrambled to find the sorcerers responsible for kuru.
-Today, they no longer attribute kuru to witchcraft.
-However, they have not adopted modern medicine nor abandoned their belief in sorcery.
+The Fore people believe that ailments and misfortunes stem from sorcery and witchcraft, and so scrambled to find the sorcerers responsible for kuru.
+Today, they no longer uniformly attribute kuru to witchcraft and may speak of it as a disease.
+However, they have not uniformly adopted modern medicine or abandoned their belief in sorcery either.